Accomplished Author Dan Friedman

-I’ve written this book to give you a sound engineer’s perspective on your career as a voiceover talent.
+I’ve written this book, Sound Advice, to give you a sound engineer’s perspective on your career as a voiceover talent.

 This book is not about how to read scripts or how to be a successful voiceover artist.
 This book complements the many books that have been written about those topics.
 You may find it helpful to sit in front of your equipment as you read through some of the sections.
 Follow the procedures I describe and learn what the microphone, knobs, faders and other various elements in your studio can do.
 Most importantly, open your ears and really listen.
 Listen to how you sound and learn what you can do to bring out the best in your voice.

 I am passionate about what I do and I know most of you are too.
 This is a great business.

 Thank you for reading my book, I hope you find it helpful and enjoyable.

 P.S.
 For further reading, check out the Sound4VO Blog!